mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+July 25, 2018
+- Add string\_contains operator to goals processing
+- Modify assessment of formatstring lab to account for leaked secret not always being at the end of the displayed string.

 July 24, 2018
 - Add SSH Agent lab (ssh-agent)